-He produced the award-winning short film Deflated, directed by Dustin Shroff.
-He also produced segments for the online news magazine "Out at the Center," which was presented by The Lesbian, Gay, Bisexual & Transgender Community Center in New York City.
+He produced the award-winning short film Deflated, directed by Dustin Shroff; and the upcoming short film Pew!
+Pew!
+Pew!
+He also produced segments for the online news magazine "Out at the Center" which was presented by The LGBT Community Center in New York City.

-Upcoming projects include a screen adaptation of the play We Were There (a gay historical romance); and he is co-writing a web series with Dustin Shroff set in Austin, Texas, about a bohemian enclave.
+Upcoming projects include Here Again (a romantic drama set against the backdrop of the gay rights movement); and with Dustin Shroff, he is co-writing a series called Rio House, set in Austin, Texas, about a bohemian enclave.

 Dustin Shroff is a filmmaker and production designer based in Austin, TX.

 Some of his most recent film and television design credits include Travis Mathew's Discreet, Lisa Donato's There You Are, Daniel Stuyck's The Eternal, and the Wanda Sykes-produced "Talk Show the Game Show."
 He has also designed commercial work for clients including AT&T, Facebook, Budweiser, Google, IBM, USAA, and Dell.

 His award-winning short film Deflated played in more than thirty film festivals internationally, and was shortlisted for the prestigious Iris Prize.
 The film also received three distribution deals, and is part of Peccadillo Picture's Boys on Film anthology.
 Deflated is the first film in his Broken Arrow series: a group of stories exploring gender and sexuality through the eyes of Chris, a boy growing up in the suburban sprawl of the American Bible Belt.

 Dustin is excited to bring his experience and love for filmmaking to the production of standby.